 Discovering Giorgio Vasari

-Inside you can admire two masterpieces of the same artist: a large table with the Assumption of the Virgin, and a monumental Altar originally made for the Pieve di Santa Maria that was to serve both as a main altar of the church (front part) as well as an altar of the family chapel.
+Inside you can admire two masterpieces of the same artist: a large table with the Assumption of the Virgin, and a monumental Altar originally made for the Pieve di Santa Maria that was to serve both as a main altar of the church as well as an altar of the family chapel.
 After the Abbeys, continue to Piazza Grande to admire the Vasari lodges and the Fratenita palace with the bell tower designed by Vasari.